 Rapport building is all about connection and taking the time to build a deep connection and therefore, meaningful relationships and influence.

 Some of the best leaders I work with are seen as a coaching resource.
 You can have the best frameworks to coach and mentor but without connection, trust and a safe zone for the coachee to grow, coaching will be one-sided, ineffective and a waste of time for both of you.

 Focus on goals

-In any coaching relationship, whether formal or informal, the focus should be on the coachees goals and how they can be achieved.
-Coaching is not counselling so it does not require the coach to know too much about the coachees private life or to become their ‘best friend.'
-Your aim as coach is to create a level of rapport that means the coachee is happy to talk honestly about their work performance.
+In any coaching relationship, whether formal or informal, the focus should be on the coachees' goals and how they can be achieved.
+Coaching is not counselling, so it does not require the coach to know too much about the coachees' private life or to become their ‘best friend.'
+Your aim as a coach is to create a level of rapport that means the coachee is happy to talk honestly about their work performance.